djotaku/djotaku/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Pythonista (🐍) who creates programs and scripts to solve problems in my life.
+I'm a Pythonista (🐍) and sometimes Gopher (🐹) who creates programs and scripts to solve problems in my life.
 I'm also dabbling in video game development.
 My ultimate achievement is the ELDonationTracker below, which is a utility for folks raising money via the Extra Life charity.
 I also participate in [Advent of Code](https://www.adventofcode.com).

 ### ✍ Latest Blog Posts